markean/aimz/docs/source/user_guide/disk_and_on_batch.rst

 ----------
 Disk-backed variants target larger datasets, enable chunked processing, multi-device parallelism, and stable artifact generation.
 These methods build internal data loaders, iterate in chunks, and decouple sampling from file I/O, enabling concurrent execution.
-Outputs consolidate into a single :external:py:class:`xarray.DataTree` backed by Zarr files for post-hoc analysis.
+Outputs consolidate into a single :external:class:`xarray.DataTree` backed by Zarr files for post-hoc analysis.
 On-batch variants, in contrast, favor minimal overhead, immediate return, and greater flexibility when posterior sample shapes are not shard-friendly.

 Feature Summary